 Finally, once there’s a place for everything, it’s important to keep the space clean as well.
 The easiest way to do that is to develop a simple 10-minute routine you can do at the beginning or end of each day.

-Light dusting, vacuuming floors, taking the trash out, and making sure all the dishes are washed are simple tasks that don’t take much time at all but make a huge difference in your home’s appearance.
+Wall cleaning, light dusting, vacuuming floors, taking the trash out, and making sure all the dishes are washed are simple tasks that don’t take much time at all but make a huge difference in your home’s appearance.

 Cleaning your towels and bathroom every day might be overkill, but you do want to take the time to do it at least twice a week.
 How often you do your laundry will largely depend on your lifestyle as well as how many people you live with.
 However, a good rule of thumb would be to do it as soon as you have enough clothes ready for a load.